Biology

 Typically Offered: Annually

 A continuation of Biology 301.
 Topics include the chemistry, enzymology and regulation of lipid, protein and carbohydrate metabolism, photosynthesis, DNA replication, transcription, and translation.
-Molecular and cellular biology.
+Biology Major distribution area: Molecular and Cellular biology.

 Prerequisite: BIOL 301 or CHEM 301